52 minute read · November 29, 2022

 Data engineers create ETL pipelines from source datasets into data lakes and data warehouses.
 They physically organize the data into schemas and tables.
 The table names are complex and reflect the physical data model.

-This is where semantic layers are needed.
+This is where business-ready data layers are needed.

 Key semantic layer benefits